Linen is a Fabric that can accelerate and rejuvenate the body.

 Now that we have an overview let's go back to the beginning.
 Frequency literally means the number of times something happens over a period of time.
 In nature, frequency can refer to the rate at which an object vibrates, the rate at which a gene variant occurs in a population, or the rate at which sound waves travel.
 Our world is made of atoms that vibrate and contain energy.
 Energy is the capacity to do work, or the ability to cause something to move.
 It can take many forms, including mechanical, electrical, thermal, radiant, chemical, sound, and nuclear energy.
 Frequency and energy are directly proportional so as the frequency increases, so does the energy.
 Every material or form of matter has a distinct vibrational energy, which is its frequency.
 So, when we refer to the frequency of fabric we are talking about the molecular structure and the energy that is contained within it.

-In 2003, Dr. Heidi Crawford-Yellen, was intrigued by the curious Torah command in Deuteronomy 22:11, to not wear clothes of wool and linen woven together.
-This same passage led me to this blessed journey of knowledge, and I will forever be grateful to God the Father, Dr. Yellen, and her work for sharing this naturally and beautifully healing information with us.
+In 2003, Dr. Heidi Crawford-Yellen was intrigued by the curious Torah command in Deuteronomy 22:11, to not wear clothes of wool and linen woven together.
+This same passage led me to this blessed journey of learning, and I will forever be grateful to our Heavenly Father, and Dr. Yellen for literally shedding light on this ancient Torah knowledge.

 So, let's walk back through the frequencies of fabric.